jamii/zest/design.md

 Onlys are zero-sized.

-Their main purpose is lifting values into representations, where they are visible to specialization, type inference and compile-time computations.
+Their main purpose is lifting values into representations where they are visible to specialization, type inference and compile-time computations.

 ```
 only[42][]/get-repr